lzil/intuitive-contraints/README.md

 # starter pack

-To produce something that looks like balls moving around under some constraints:
+To create something that looks like balls moving around under some constraints:
 `python simulate.py -b 4 -c 3`

 Wait for it to end, and you'll see that it saves the data from that run under `stimuli/XYZ_real.pkl`.